It’s time to dump those generic 4 step programs fertilizer companies push. Check out this simple, 3 product lawn care

 * If you plan on core aerating and overseeding, or top dressing your lawn, or doing any type of seeding in general then don’t apply Lesco with Dimension for round 5.
-Instead use a starter fertilizer.
+Instead, apply a starter fertilizer at the same time you apply seed.
 Lesco and Scotts both make starter fertilizers so either one is a fine choice.

 Soil Test for Best Results